-The presentations will be followed by a moderated discussion focused on how ambitious projects using daylighting address several key issues, including:
+The presentations will be followed by a moderated discussion focused on how ambitious sustainable design projects using healthy materials address several key issues, including:

-- Cost: What tradeoffs, if any, are required to achieve design excellence, functionality, and energy savings by incorporating daylighting features as a main element of these projects?
-Did daylighting design add costs that needed to be recouped in other areas of the project, or did it actually reduce overall costs?
+- Cost: What tradeoffs, if any, are required to achieve design excellence using healthy, sustainable materials, products, and practices.
+In the featured projects, did using sustainable, healthy materials add costs that needed to be recouped in other areas of the project, or did it actually reduce overall costs?

 - Regulatory barriers: Were there any regulatory or other legal barriers that the project needed to overcome?
 If so, what strategies did the design team use to overcome them?

 - Drivers: Did the owner request a sustainable building, or did you, as the architects, propose it?
 If the latter, what led you to suggest using specific healthy materials towards the end goal?

 - Describe specific aesthetic, environmental, and performance benefits and challenges of incorporating healthy, sustainable building materials and strategies into contemporary design projects.